Anna Pavlova: Early life

 Anna Matveyevna Pavlova was born in the Preobrazhensky Regiment hospital, Saint Petersburg where her father, Matvey Pavlovich Pavlov, served.
 Some sources say that her parents married just before her birth, others—years later.
 Her mother, Lyubov Feodorovna Pavlova, came from peasants and worked as a laundress at the house of a Russian-Jewish banker, Lazar Polyakov, for some time.
-When Anna rose to fame, Polyakov's son Vladimir claimed that she was an illegitimate daughter of his father; others speculated that Matvey Pavlov himself supposedly came from Crimean Karaites (there is even a monument built in one of Yevpatoria's kenesas dedicated to Pavlova), yet both legends find no historical proof.
+When Anna rose to fame, Polyakov's son Vladimir claimed that she was an illegitimate daughter of his father; others speculated Matvey came from Crimean Karaites (there is a monument in one of Yevpatoria's kenesas dedicated to Pavlova), yet both legends find no historical proof.
 Anna Matveyevna changed her patronymic to Pavlovna when she started performing on stage.

 Pavlova was a premature child, regularly felt ill and was soon sent to the Ligovo village where her grandmother looked after her.
-Pavlova's passion for the art of ballet took off when her mother took her to a performance of Marius Petipa's original production of The Sleeping Beauty at the Imperial Maryinsky Theater.
+Pavlova's passion for the art of ballet took off when her mother took her to a performance of Marius Petipa's original production of The Sleeping Beauty at the Imperial Maryinsky Theatre in 1890.
 The lavish spectacle made an impression on Pavlova.
-When she was nine, her mother took her to audition for the renowned Imperial Ballet School.
-Because of her youth, and what was considered her "sickly" appearance, she was rejected, but, at age 10, in 1891, she was accepted.
+When she was nine, her mother took her to audition for the Imperial Ballet School.
+Because of her youth and sickly appearance, she was rejected, but, at age 10, in 1891, she was accepted.
 She appeared for the first time on stage in Petipa's Un conte de fées (A Fairy Tale), which the ballet master staged for the students of the school.

 Imperial Ballet School

-Young Pavlova's years of training were difficult.
-Classical ballet did not come easily to her.
-Her severely arched feet, thin ankles, and long limbs clashed with the small, compact body favoured for the ballerina of the time.
+Young Pavlova's years of classical ballet training were difficult.
+Her severely arched feet, thin ankles and long limbs clashed with the small, compact body favoured for the ballerina of the time.
 Her fellow students taunted her with such nicknames as The broom and La petite sauvage.
-Undeterred, Pavlova trained to improve her technique.
-She would practice and practice after learning a step.
-She said, "No one can arrive from being talented alone.
+Undeterred, she trained to improve her technique.
+She practised repeatedly after learning a step.
+She said: "No one can arrive from being talented alone.
 God gives talent, work transforms talent into genius."
 She took extra lessons from the noted teachers of the day—Christian Johansson, Pavel Gerdt, Nikolai Legat—and from Enrico Cecchetti, considered the greatest ballet virtuoso of the time and founder of the Cecchetti method, a very influential ballet technique used to this day.
 In 1898, she entered the classe de perfection of Ekaterina Vazem, former Prima ballerina of the Saint Petersburg Imperial Theatres.

-During her final year at the Imperial Ballet School, she performed many roles with the principal company.
+During her final year at the Imperial Ballet School, Pavlova performed many roles with the principal company.
 She graduated in 1899 at age 18, chosen to enter the Imperial Ballet a rank ahead of corps de ballet as a coryphée.
 She made her official début at the Mariinsky Theatre in Pavel Gerdt's Les Dryades prétendues (The False Dryads).
-Her performance drew praise from the critics, particularly the great critic and historian Nikolai Bezobrazov.
+Her performance drew praise from the critics, particularly Nikolai Bezobrazov.